Godase-tejashri/game-demo/README.md

-this is my 1st reposi
+this is my 1st repositery tejashri